-Ultimately, a general-purpose AutonoML implementation may not be as blue-sky as one might expect.
+\textbf{Hints for a Future of Flexibility.} Ultimately, a general-purpose AutonoML implementation may not be as blue-sky as one might expect.
 In the years prior to the optimisation community pushing AutoML, KDD researchers dwelled significantly upon ontologies of ML tasks while devising recommender systems.
-In essence, mappings were studied between ML tasks and the structure of ML pipelines~\cite{fero13}.
-While these notions of hard constraints have trickled into the AutoML sphere, the technical achievements behind CASH have yet to be fully explored against the wide-ranging KDD paradigm.
+In essence, mappings were studied between ML tasks and the structures of ML pipelines that best suited those problems~\citep{fero13}.
+While such notions of hard constraints have trickled into the AutoML sphere, the technical achievements behind CASH have yet to be fully explored for the wide-ranging KDD paradigm.
 It is conceivable that, with good design of a specification language, an AutonoML system could accommodate a variety of ML task types, each of which would be translated into ML-pipeline structural constraints by a KDD approach and then fleshed out by a CASH solver.
 Naturally, various tasks may require unique ML components to be imported from distinct ML libraries, but this is not an obstacle; it is possible to mesh codebases even for disparate programming languages.
-One recent approach to this wrapped up environment-specific ML components as web services~\cite{mowe18b, mowe18}.
-Furthermore, with robust mechanisms for persistent learning and the long-term accumulation of meta-knowledge, there is potential for long-life AutonoML to become even more adaptive within unfamiliar contexts, leveraging associations between the meta-features of an ML task and its optimal solution.
+One recent approach to this wrapped up environment-specific ML components as web services~\citep{mowe18b, mowe18}.
+Furthermore, with robust mechanisms for persistent learning and the long-term accumulation of meta-knowledge, there is potential for long-life AutonoML to accelerate model development within unfamiliar contexts, leveraging associations between the meta-features of an ML task and its optimal solution.

 Admittedly, the major caveat to the AutonoML paradigm as it currently stands is that it can only evolve via combinatorial exploration within pre-coded spaces of ML components, adaptive mechanisms, ML-task types, and so on.
-This means that the extended generality of a framework like AutoCompete~\cite{thkr15}, designed to tackle arbitrary machine learning competitions, remains subject to the hard limit of ML scenarios that the developers either have experienced or can imagine.
-Nonetheless, and this is no foreign idea to the ML community~\cite{li18}, future developments in the field of AutoML/AutonoML may well have a bearing on the quest for artificial general intelligence (AGI).
+This means that the extended generality of a framework like AutoCompete~\citep{thkr15}, designed to tackle arbitrary machine learning competitions, remains subject to the hard limit of ML scenarios that the developers either have experienced or can imagine.
+Nonetheless, and this is no foreign idea to the ML community~\citep{li18}, future developments in the field of AutoML/AutonoML may well have a bearing on the broader quest for artificial general intelligence (AGI).